Kanhaiya-m170511/fundamentals/se/Software Engineering.md

      * Resistance to change

 * Software Engineering Processes
+     * A set of related activities that leads to the production of the software.
+     * 1. Feasibility Study : Abstract defenition of the problem.
+       2. Requirement analysis and specifications
+       3. Designing
+       4. Implementation ( Coding )
+       5. Testing
+       6. Deployment
+       7. Maintanance

 * Similarity and Differences from conventional Engineering processes
      * Nature of the Product